ngs/sources.ngs.io/source/en/2016-03-04-swift-webapp-on-ecs.md

 ![](2016-03-04-swift-webapp-on-ecs/circle-ci-trusty-container.png)

-## Required softwares on continuously build
+## Required softwares for continuously building

 First of all, we need to install the following softwares to run `swift build`